India’s diesel exports to Europe could lose steam in FY24

 Kpler said that most exports to Europe were by Reliance Industries.
 “Save for occasional cargo, the India-to-EU/UK gasoil exports stream has been an almost exclusive one for the Jamnagar refinery,” he added.

-A March 2023 report by JP Morgan said “RIL’s refining strength comes from the diesel-heavy production slate, export-focussed refineries, and the ability to purchase and process arbitrage barrels, which have a discount vs benchmark oil.”
+A March 2023 report by JP Morgan said “Reliance Industries’ refining strength comes from the diesel-heavy production slate, export-focussed refineries, and the ability to purchase and process arbitrage barrels, which have a discount vs benchmark oil.”

 Domestic demand skews exports